programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ### Creating the Basic Web Page

-Every three.js website has a 'scene' to which cameras, lights and objects need to be added.
+Every three.js website has a camera and a 'scene' to which lights and objects need to be added.
+The script will call two functions (blocks of code): init() and animate().
+Most of the code will be in init() which will set up the scene and tell the page if it should ‘listen’ to any input from sources, such as the mouse and what it should do in response to that (ie we will add EventListeners).
+To start with we will add the standard EventListener for responding to window size changes.
+The animate function will continuously call the render function.
+Rendering is when the camera we add takes a 2D ‘photo’ of the scene.

-First create a scene with a background colour and a camera.
+First create a camera and a scene with a background colour.
 The position of the camera is important, sometimes you can not see your models because the camera is looking away from them or they are outside its field of view.
 We will use a perspective camera with parameters that define the field of view, including boundaries for culling objects that are too close or too far from the camera.
 The units for three.js are metres, and this camera will not render to the screen anything nearer to 0.1m and further than 10m.
 When we introduce moving the camera later, you will see objects disappear if they get too close.

 The camera, and other positions are set in x, y and z order.
-Different graphics programs and game engines use [different co-ordinate systems](https://twitter.com/freyaholmer/status/1325556229410861056).
-In three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+), i.e. it is a Y up, right-handed system.
-The camera is set at a height of 1.6m, and later the map will be at 0.8m, because this code was originally written for use in virtual reality.
+As mentioned previously, x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+).
+The camera is set at a height of 1.6m, and later the model will be at 0.8m.
 The z co-ordinate for the camera is set at 3m, as if you have stepped back from the scene.

-This background will be peach (0xf7d382).
+We will make the page background peach (0xf7d382).
 To specify colours you can use the colour [hex code](https://www.color-hex.com) after '0x'.

 In the index.html file, **after** the import declare the variables (with **let**), call and define the init and other necessary functions.
 Variables are generally declared outside function definitions, but sometimes will be declared within a function definition if the variable is only referred to within the function definition.